Turkish Croatia: History

-The term was invented by the Austro-Hungarian Armed Forces military cartographers, who worked for the Austrian-Ottoman Border Commission, set up by peace treaties from 1699 (Treaty of Karlowitz) and 1718 (Treaty of Požarevac), and consisted of number of Austrians, Venetians and one Croat (Vitezović).
+The term was invented by Austrian military cartographers who worked for the Austro-Ottoman border commission set up by the peace treaties of 1699 (Treaty of Karlowitz) and 1718 (Treaty of Požarevac), which consisted of a number of Austrians and Venetians and one Croat, Pavao Ritter Vitezović.
 It was used more consistently immediately afterwards in maps produced for the part of the territory in present-day Bosnia and Herzegovina.